w314/notes/oracleNotes/oraclePractice/Req-2 Logging Exceptions.md

+pl-sql, block, record, log, error handling
 ## Req-2 View phone number of employees by first name

+- employee wants to view the employee ID, first name, last name, department name and phone number of other employees.
+- create a record type to store only these values of an employee.
 Retrieve and display the phone number of employee with first name 'John' and
 - display appropriate message if there no employee with the given first name
 - or if there are more than one employee with the given first name.
+- ALSO LOG all exceptions raised.

-Also invoke the function from anonymous block for employee ID 110 and 119.
+- invoke the function from anonymous block for employee ID 110 and 119.

-ALSO LOG all exceptions raised.

 ## Create Log Table